Updated April 5, 2020

 The project at SFO began in 2014.
 The return to the full use of the affected runways was slowly implemented until the end of 2015.
 The change in fences, their locations, jet blast barriers (type and position), and "powerup" locations may have contributed to the current deleterious noise.

 *Engineered Material Arresting System - In SFO's case, possibly 4-foot square blocks of crushable concrete aggregate filled with foam

 Planes used to start their powerups close to here. x

 Above image - date unknown

-Since SFO repeatedly rejected my requests to talk with someone who was knowledgeable about the airport's runway changes, the following is conjecture.
+Before direct communications with the airport were determined to be futile, SFO repeatedly rejected my requests to talk with someone who was knowledgeable about the airport's runway changes.

-Guess #1: Planes on the runways that face Oakland now start their "power up" (with the brakes on) 400 feet farther away from the freeway before they start their "takeoff roll".
-Perhaps the barriers that diverted the "back blast" noise up until the end of 2015/beginning of 2016 were replaced with a different back blast barrier that's no longer diverting the noise?
-Perhaps NO back blast barriers were re-instated since the jets are now 400 feet away from the Bayshore?
+Possible Explanation #1: Planes on the runways that face Oakland now start their "power up" (with the brakes on) 400 feet farther away from the Bayshore freeway before they start their "takeoff roll" (see photo above).
+The barriers that diverted the "back blast" noise up until the end of 2015/beginning of 2016 may have been replaced with a different back blast barrier that's no longer diverting the noise, or perhaps NO back blast barriers were re-instated since the jets now take off 400 feet away from the Bayshore.

 The security barrier running along Bayshore Highway now